 Benefit Plan Year: The plan year runs from January through December, with open enrollment taking place in October each year.

 New Employee Enrollment: Coverage for new employees and their dependents is effective on the first day of the month coinciding with or following commencement of active employment.
+Employees must enroll within 30 days of their start date.

 Mid-Year Enrollment Due to a Qualifying Event: Employees may enroll themselves and their dependents outside the open enrollment period only in the case of a qualifying event.
 Valid qualifying events include marriage; entering into a domestic partnership; legal separation or divorce; birth, legal adoption, or acquiring legal custody of a child; and loss of other health insurance.
 Enrollment must take place within 30 days of the qualifying event, and supporting documentation must be provided (e.g., birth certificate, marriage certificate, income tax return, or court order).